retsyx/amity/README.md

 ## Prerequisites

-* Gen 2, and later, Siri Remotes require Bluetooth 5.0.
-As a result, Raspberry Pi 4, or later is required, along with an appropriate power supply.
-Network access is required for initial setup but not when controlling your home theater.
+* A Raspberry Pi 3 Model B+, or Pi Zero W, or newer with an appropriate power supply.
+Network connectivity is required for initial setup but not when controlling your home theater.
 * An unpaired Siri Remote.
 Preferably, a Gen 2 or Gen 3 remote (aluminum case with a power button in the top right corner), but a Gen 1 remote (black top) can also work.
 * An HDMI-CEC splice (either a stripped, spliced cable, or a dedicated board and an extra HDMI cable)